CJWorkbench/cjworkbench/assets/icons/README.md

 ### Height=32 (unitless)

-Every SVG has height=32.
+Every SVG has width=32, height=32.

-The width must be a multiple of 2.
+They are square because we show icons in grids: both horizontally (on a toolbar) and vertically (in a menu).

+The number is 32 because it leads to small file sizes at height=16px.

 ### Snap points to even-numbered gridlines (2, 4, 6, ...)

-We typically render fonts with height=16px.
-The top-left pixel spans (0, 0) to (2, 2).
-Anything in between that consumes less than 1px.
+We typically render icons with height=16px.
+The top-left pixel on the user's view of the icon spans (0, 0) to (2, 2) in SVG coordinates.
+So odd numbers in SVG coordinates lie _in between_ monitor pixels.

 A square with x=15, y=15, w=2, h=2 can appear blurry, because its corners are "in between" the nearest pixel corners, which are at (14, 14) and (16, 16).
 Between-pixel lines are "anti-aliased": they appear blurry and discolored.

-(On a Retina display, there _is_ a pixel boundary at (15, 15); so the icon will look sharp in that case.
-Most users don't use Retina displays.)

 In this example, prefer x=14, y=14, w=4, h=4.
 This aligns to the user's pixel grid, so the icon is sharp and the user sees exactly what you designed.
 (If you _want_ the blurry discoloration, align to the pixel grid and then choose a low-contrast color.
 That way, all users see the same results.)

+If you don't want to double the width of your square, you may instead "un-center" your icon to snap it to the grid: use x=14, y=14, w=2, h=2.

+(On a Retina display, (15, 15) is sharp.
+Most users don't have one.)

 ### Position icons consistently

+We display up fonts next to each other: either horizontally (on a toolbar), or vertically (in a menu).

+Horizontally: the "body" of an icon should be centered around x=16.
+If this would make break the rule about even-numbered points, then center around x=15.

-The "body" of an icon is between y=8 and y=24.
+Vertically: the "body" of an icon should lie between y=8 and y=24.

 Full-size icons span from the bottom of text's descenders to the top of its ascenders.
 But many typical icons -- e.g., a "plus" icon -- appear inline with